 A change in meeting culture must be modeled and led.

-Reason for Failure 3: Not training enough people.
+Reason for Failure 3: Not involving enough people.

 That poor project manager.
 The beleaguered junior manager.
 They learned all about how run a decent meeting in that workshop, but their team isn't buying it.
 Sure, send out an agenda if you want, but it's not like anyone is going to read it or take it seriously in the meeting.
 That's all just a bunch of formal manager garbage anyway, right?